softwarefactory-project/sf-docs/docs/index.rst

    :align: center

 Software Factory (also called SF) is a collection of services that provides a powerful platform to build software.
-It's optimized to use an OpenStack-based cloud for resources, but this is not mandatory at all.

-Setting up a full software development stack manually can really be time-consuming.
+Setting up a full software development stack manually can be time-consuming.
 Software Factory provides an easy way to get everything you need to host, design, modify, test and build software; all of this pre-configured and usable immediately.

-Software Factory feature also features automated upgrades, so you don't have to worry about upgrading each services yourself.
+Software Factory also features automated upgrades, so you don't have to worry about upgrading each services yourself.

 .. image:: imgs/landing_page.png